Makerkar – Library Makercart – INSTRUCTABLE

 Screw the four drawer-sliders down.
 And click-fasten the power outlets, switches to the front.

 Put the upper shelf on the upper frame.
 And click-fasten the smaller power outlets.

 Step 6 - The doors and panels

-Prepare the doors, with M6x20 flathead and capnut for the hinges and M4x16 flathead, with ring and capnut for the male snaplocks.
+Prepare the doors, with M6x16 and capnut for the hinges and small M3x12 flathead (or M4x16 flathead with ring and capnut, to check) for the male snaplocks.

-Mount the doors with M6 and hammernuts loosely in the risers.
+Now mount the doors with M6x12 and hammernuts loosely in the risers.

-Prepare the workpanels in the same way and mount on the middle shelf girder.
+Prepare the folding panels in the same way and mount on the middle shelf girder.

-Insert female snaplock assemblies with flathead M6x12 in the girders.
+Insert female snaplock assemblies and mount loosely with M6x12 and hammernut in the girders.

 - Drawers are two standard Euronorm boxes 60x40x12 (e.g. Kruizinga 98-1410) with 3Printed handles. <.stl> We call the left one the 'clean drawer' as it holds electronic stuff like Makeymakey, Micro:bit and Arduino.
 The right one the 'messy drawer' as is holds supplies and scraps for the laser cutter.